mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ]
 ```

 ...and that's it!
 Our application now will be bundled according to the data gotten from Google Analytics.
-There are a couple of magical things going on but before explaining them, let's take a look at the detailed configuration of `MLPlugin`:
+There are a couple of magical things going on but before explaining them, let's take a look at the detailed configuration of the `MLPlugin`:

 ```ts
 export type Neighbors = { [key: string]: number };